Foqz/Rock-Paper-Scissors/README.md

 This is my Rock-Paper-Scissors game.
-I implemented difficulty levels where computer cheats so have fun trying to win :)
+I implemented difficulty levels where computer cheats, so good luck and have fun trying to win :)